robwise/robwise.github.io/_posts/2015-08-01-frontend-masters-workshop.md

 ---
-title: "Frontend Masters Angular Components and Node Workshop with Scott Moss"
+title: Frontend Masters Angular Components and Node Workshop with Scott Moss
-tags: frontend-masters workshop javascript es6 angular node express api webpack gulp babel
+tags:
+  - frontend-masters
+  - workshop
+  - javascript
+  - es6
+  - angular
+  - node
+  - express
+  - api
+  - webpack
+  - gulp
+  - babel
 ---

 I recently had the pleasure of taking a 5-day workshop offered by [Frontend Masters][frontend-masters] ([@FrontendMasters][frontend-masters-twitter]) from July 20th to the 24th.
 The [first two days][frontend-masters-angular] focused on writing [Angular][angular] applications using a component architecture and [ES2015][es2015].
 We spent the [remaining 3 days][frontend-masters-node] building an API with the server-side parts of the MEAN stack ([MongoDB][mongodb], [Express][express], [Node.js][node]).